 More information on Diet and Supplements

-Research has shown that our diets directly affect the environment of the pre-implantation uterus.
+Some researchers think that our diets may directly affect the environment of the pre-implantation uterus.
 The most comprehensive study to date looking at diet and fertility is the Harvard Nurses’ Health Study which followed over 18,000 women in a long-term research project looking at the effects of diet and other factors on the development of chronic disease.
 This study also examined the relationship between diet and fertility.
 It found a six fold increase in pregnancy rates in women who ate in a certain way and maintained a certain lifestyle.
 Specifically, the study found that women who had the highest fertility ate a low GI, whole food diet incorporating vegetable protein, full fat dairy and mono-unsaturated fats.
 Women with the highest fertility exercised more and took a multivitamin mineral supplement.

 Summarising these findings we can make the following recommendations.